gsmfnc/StaRS2D_course/lesson_01_basic_control/lesson_01_basic_control.md

 We hit the tower because Starship does not manage to keep the altitude to $0$.
 The thrust command of $0.5$ that we gave to stop Starship losing altitude is not sufficient.
-Let's substitute it with $0.51$ to have a slightly more push up.
+Let's substitute it with $0.51$ to have a slight push up.

 ![Landing.](imgs/coding_06.png)